shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 But there is a problem with this.
 When we group things together, we made trade-offs and approximations that we might not agree with later.
 For instance, is a a duckbilled platypus a mammal or a bird.
 It's a warm blooded species that lays eggs.
 It flouts the boundaries of the largest boxes in biology by belonging to two boxes or a box all by itself.
-When we rely og box logic, things always go wrong in the end.
+When we rely on box logic, things always go wrong in the end.
 This is the trouble with ontologies as we use them in technology today.
 The main benefit of doing this is that it forces us to revisit the model over and over again and make connections.
 We then identify knowledge with those "aha!" moments at which we independently had insights.
 Those are the moments we remember